Gmina Kamieniec

-Gmina Kamieniec is a rural gmina (administrative district) in Grodzisk Wielkopolski County, Greater Poland Voivodeship, in west-central Poland.
+Gmina Kamieniec is a rural gmina (administrative district) in Grodzisk County, Greater Poland Voivodeship, in west-central Poland.
 Its seat is the village of Kamieniec, which lies approximately 11 km south-east of Grodzisk Wielkopolski and 41 km south-west of the regional capital Poznań.

 The gmina covers an area of 132.23 km2, and as of 2006 its total population is 6,498 (6,532 in 2011).

 Villages

 Gmina Kamieniec contains the villages and settlements of Cykówiec, Cykówko, Cykowo, Doły, Goździchowo, Jaskółki, Kamieniec, Karczewo, Konojad, Kotusz, Kowalewo, Łęki Małe, Łęki Wielkie, Lubiechowo, Maksymilianowo, Parzęczewo, Plastowo, Płastowo, Puszczykówiec, Puszczykowo, Sepno, Szczepowice, Ujazd, Ujazd-Huby, Wąbiewo, Wilanowo and Wolkowo.

 Neighbouring gminas

 Gmina Kamieniec is bordered by the gminas of Granowo, Grodzisk Wielkopolski, Kościan, Rakoniewice, Śmigiel, Stęszew and Wielichowo.